 The Sihlsee is actually a reservoir in the Einsielden high valley and fed by the River Sihl.
 It is dammed by a 33-meter high and 124-meter long wall.
 Fishing is extremely popular at the lake, with the fishing season starting on the 16th of March and ending on the 31st of December.

-Sitting at the border of Switzerland and Italy is the grand glacial Lake Lugano.
-The mild Mediterranean climate allows citrus trees to grow along the shores of the lake.
+Sitting at the border of Switzerland and Italy are two of the most stunning lakes in southern Switerland – the grand glacial Lake Lugano, and the huge Lake Maggiorre.
+The mild Mediterranean climate allows citrus trees to grow along the shores of these lakes.
 Sunbathing is also very popular under palm trees.
-The shores surrounding the lake offers many places to hang out and take excursions.
+The shores surrounding the lakes offers many places to hang out and take excursions.
 Magnolias and Camellias bloom in the parks in spring, while there are many places to wander around all year round.
 The diversity of this region includes Monte Generoso, the highest mountain by the lake at 1,700 meters, Morcote with its grand mansions and the church of Santa Maria del Sasso, and the fishing village of Gandria.
-Just like many of the great lakes, Lake Lugano is a destination for some swimming and sailing during summer.

 Another lake, just outside Lucerne, is Bannalpsee.
 It’s ideal for climbers and those seeking some solitude, as it really is right up there deep in the alps.
 As with anywhere in Switzerland, there are dozens of hikes through the surrounding mountains, including an easier path around the serene waters.
 The best time for photos is very early morning when the waters are calm.
 The sun reflects perfectly against the water and creates a mirror image of the surrounding meadows and forests.